 One use of CGI that you might have heard of, but I still find hard to wrap my head around, is Titanic.
 While a lot of the scenes, including the destruction of the ship, were created with practical effects (so the set was also destroyed in the process), most of the water scenes were filmed in an “endless pool” in Mexico’s Baja California peninsula with a life-size portion of the Titanic, and computationally rendered afterwards to look as realistic as it did in the final cut.

 Finally, an example of CGI that we all know and love is Toy Story.
 Did you know that it was the first entirely computer-animated feature film?
 It was a tough feat and, as CGI had never been used on such a large scale for the purpose of animated film production, issues that Pixar ran into included: the plastic look of the objects and the time taken and cost (of 117 computers running 24/7) to render the entire film (i.e. save each of the 114,240 frames).

 It is important to remember that CGI is used across many forms of media.
 People have noted how life-like characters and their movements in video games are now, especially compared to their predecessors only a mere few years ago, and this trend of making generated images more naturalistic doesn’t seem to be slowing down.
 Additionally, newer technologies, such as Virtual Reality and Artificial Intelligence, have been taking the worlds of gaming, simulation, business and even healthcare by storm and so I think that as the worlds of CGI, AR (Augmented Reality)/VR and AI gradually meet, we will see more immersive and deceptively convincing media sometime soon.

-This piece was written by Stemette Society member, Lydia Koleosho.
+This article was written by Stemette Society member, Lydia Koleosho.